Skip to content Skip to Programs Navigation

 “I never felt alone,” says Patel.
 “Everyone supported each other, whether in academics or recruiting.
 I’ve made lifelong friendships and found a real sense of community.”

-From all of her experiences at UNC Kenan-Flagler, Patel distills important lessons she will carry with her and apply throughout her career.
+From all of her experiences at UNC Kenan-Flagler, Patel has distilled important lessons she will carry with her and apply throughout her career.

 She plans to bring this spirit with her as she embarks on her post-graduation career.

-As she settles in, Patel has memories about Carolina that go beyond learning about healthcare and putting herself on the path of success in her career.
+Patel’s memories about Carolina go beyond learning about academics and putting herself on the path of success in her career.

 “UNC Kenan-Flagler didn’t just prepare me professionally,” she says.
-“It reshaped how I think about purpose, people and the kind of leader I want to be.”
+“It reshaped how I think about purpose, people and the kind of leader I want to be.
+Now, I see every challenge through lenses of scientific rigor and business strategy and that bridge is where I hope to make the greatest impact.”